filipematias23/Bison-Fly/README.md

 ## Image analysis in R

-> The first step is to **DOWNLOAD** the data used in this tutorial by cliking [**HERE**](https://drive.google.com/file/d/1_Uj3oaiSv31WpbGyyUCfKiKhAqQ_jPUN/view?usp=sharing).
+> The first step is to **DOWNLOAD** the data used in this tutorial by clicking [**HERE**](https://drive.google.com/file/d/1_Uj3oaiSv31WpbGyyUCfKiKhAqQ_jPUN/view?usp=sharing).
 The folder has 15 Multispectral orthomosaics, 15 RGB orthomosaics, 15 DSM orthomosaics, 1 CSV file with agronomical field data, and 1 CSV file with the plots' ID map.

 <p align="center">
   <img src="https://raw.githubusercontent.com/filipematias23/images/master/readme/BF_0.jpg" width="50%" height="50%">